SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_1d172ee6-cdc0-4713-9cfd-43f7d9595777_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "ProxyShell Exchange Suspicious Paths"

+    Detects suspicious calls to Exchange resources, in locations related to webshells observed in campaigns using this vulnerability.

+    - **Effort:** elementary

+??? abstract "PsExec Process"

+    Detects PsExec execution, command line which contains pstools or installation of the PsExec service.
+PsExec is a SysInternals which can be used to execute a program on another computer.
+The tool is as much used by attackers as by administrators.

+    - **Effort:** advanced

+??? abstract "RDP Session Discovery"

+    Detects use of RDP session discovery via qwinsta or quser.
+Used by some threat actors to know if someone is working via RDP on a server.

+    - **Effort:** advanced

 ??? abstract "Raccoon Stealer 2.0 Legitimate Third-Party DLL Download URL"

     Detects Raccoon Stealer 2.0 malware downloading legitimate third-party DLLs from its C2 server.
 These legitimate DLLs are used by the information stealer to collect data on the compromised hosts.